dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 == Changelog ==

+= v4.1.1 - 25/08/20 =
+* Fix           - Fixes for some users having issues with orderID and the hash_fields array.

 = v4.1.0 - 23/08/20 =
 * Fix           - Fixes for subscriptions.
 * Fix           - Fix for some users getting stuck in a redirect loop for new installs.